 However, it’s very rear to see the Tigers.
 The park is very untouched with very thick and dense vegetation, so a lot of places for the Tigers to hide away.
 But you almost guaranteed to see the wild One-horned Rhinos.
 I myself saw about 25 of them in less than one hour.

 I’ve been to most of the National parks in India, and Kaziranga National Park is the best organized, best kept, but very few tourists.

-During my trip, I only saw 2 other tourists in the 2 days I was there, both where local Indians.
+During my trip, I only saw two other tourists in the two days I was there, both where local Indians.
 So the change of meeting big noisy groups is very low in Kaziranga compared to the other parks in the country.

 When going on the back of the elephant you will get as close as a few meters to rhinos group, -absolutely no need zoom lens on your camera.
 You will get so close to if you fell off the elephant you would land on the One-horned Rhino.
 I didn’t try it yet.
 But maybe someday.

 The elephant ride only goes to the Central part of the park, but with the jeep, you can visit all areas of Kaziranga National Park.
 Jeep Safari started from 7.30 am to 9.30 am & 2 pm to 3.30 pm.
 If going around with a jeep, you will cover much bigger areas of the park, but you will not get up close to the One-Horned Rhinos as if you with elephant ride.

 The best season to visit Kaziranga National Park is from November 1st to April 30th when the park is open every day.
 The park is partly open from October 1st to October 30th, and May 1st to May 31st depends on weather conditions.
 But it’s CLOSED from June 1st to September 30th.

 Price: Like all another national park in India, there is a different price between local tourist and foreign tourist.